 Try doing 20 push-ups every time you get out of bed in the morning!
 This a great way to get the blood pumping and start the day on a productive note.

-Start seated on ball with both feet flat and firmly planted on the ground.
+Start seated on the ball with both feet flat and firmly planted on the ground.
 Place hands behind head and slowly lean back, keeping core engaged and not rounding shoulders.
-Lean as far back as possible keeping good posture and then return to seated.
+Lean as far back as possible keeping good posture and then return to seat.

 Try doing this every day for optimal core strength!

 Executives need a healthy heart!
 Jumping rope can easily be done at home with results after only a few minutes each day.
 This can be done with a jump rope or without.

 Try switching it up by jumping with two feet, one foot, or even double jumps.
 This is an easy exercise to do at home every morning!